Microsoft Fabric: The Data Platform You Need Now

 |---|---|

-All roads meet in OneLake, so each workload’s output becomes immediately available to the others when needed.
-All of this happens on one platform without jumping between services.
-Fabric’s different experiences share the same UI and security model, making it far easier to go end-to-end compared to patching together a dozen services.
+All workloads meet in OneLake, so each workload’s output is immediately available to the others.
+Fabric’s unified UI and shared security model make it far easier to go end-to-end.

 From Data to AI Apps: Build an AI-Ready Solution on Fabric